kydoc/kisi_test/External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor.md

 <p>

 You now have the door installation wired up.
-Click [here](https://help.kisi.io/hc/en-us/sections/115002573047-Kisi-Web-Dashboard) for information on how to configure the controller in the Kisi web dashboard
+[Learn more about how to configure this installation in the Kisi web dashboard](https://help.kisi.io/hc/en-us/sections/115002573047-Kisi-Web-Dashboard).

 </p>